 replace chirping smoke alarm batteries?

 Yep, I'm "Flaunting It Friday" just by saying, "Whew!
 I made it through another week!"
 The bikini of my youthful days became discarded long ago, my lean and sleek figure became a distant memory, my golden tan evaporated from the pigment receptor cells of my skin ages ago leaving such pale skin that its glare could easily detach any onlooker's retina.
 The only surfers I watch anymore are the ones on the surfing channel of my television.
-It only took one photo on a Facebook page to resurrect memories and starkly remind me that the only thing I'm flaunting today is an electric heating pad and a bottle of Tylenol.
+It only took one photo on a Facebook page to resurrect memories and starkly remind me that the only thing I'm flaunting today is an electric heating pad, a bottle of Tylenol, and an asthma inhaler.

 (copyright 3/2/2018 - Alice M. Batzel - all rights reserved)